Venyx Injury Law Logo Colorado personal injury firm lower fee

 How long do I have to file a claim in Colorado?

 Colorado's statute of limitations for personal injury claims is three years from the date of the crash.
-If a government entity is involved — a city vehicle, a poorly designed or maintained intersection — you may need to file a written notice of claim within 180 days.
+If a government entity is involved, a city vehicle or a poorly designed or maintained intersection, you may need to file a written notice of claim within 180 days.
 Missing that deadline typically bars your claim entirely.
 Don't wait.

 The insurance company is saying I was speeding.
 What do I do?

-Do I need a motorcycle accident attorney specifically, or will any personal injury lawyer do?
+Do I need a motorcycle accident attorney specifically, or will any PI lawyer do?

 It matters.
-Left-turn motorcycle crash cases involve specific technical issues — sight distance, approach speed perception, rider dynamics, gear damage valuation — that a general PI attorney may not be equipped to handle as effectively.
-I handle motorcycle cases exclusively, I race motorcycles, and I've taken these cases to verdict.
-When an insurance adjuster tries to blame your gear, your speed, or your lane position, I know how to respond because I understand how motorcycles actually move through intersections.
+Left-turn motorcycle crash cases involve specific technical issues, sight distance, approach-speed perception, rider dynamics, gear damage valuation, that a general PI attorney may not be equipped to handle as effectively.
+Dylan handles motorcycle cases regularly, races motorcycles, and has taken these cases to verdict.
+When an adjuster tries to blame your gear, your speed, or your lane position, that experience is the difference.